Chapter 7. Deploying Confidential Containers on Azure

 . - 2

-- Lists all of the instance sizes you can specify when creating the pod.
+- Specify the instance sizes, without spaces, for creating the pod.
 This allows you to define smaller instance sizes for workloads that need less memory and fewer CPUs or larger instance sizes for larger workloads.
 For Intel TDX, specify

 . - 3